fluencelabs/demo-2018-dec/README.md

 <img src="img/contract_match.png" width="788px"/>
 </div>

-On receiving an event, nodes will run real-time nodes in docker containers.
+Event contains addresses and ports of all four future cluster members.
+On receiving an event, nodes will run real-time nodes in docker containers, specifying peers in the configuration files.
+Note that all containers are running on the host, there is no Docker-in-Docker here.

 <div style="text-align:center">
 <img src="img/cluster_creation.png" width="766px"/>
 </div>